lammps/lammps/doc/src/Errors_messages.rst

    The number of fields per line is not what expected.

 *Incorrect bonus data format in data file*
-   See the read_data doc page for a description of how various kinds of bonus data must be formatted for certain atom styles.
+   See the read_data page for a description of how various kinds of bonus data must be formatted for certain atom styles.

 *Incorrect boundaries with slab Ewald*